 Getting behind the approach

-This means frictionless onboarding, allowing users to get value as quick as possible.
+Slack maintains the belief that "retention increases everything else."
+In a simple version of their growth model, the funnel relies upon acquisition, monetization, and then virality.
+This means frictionless onboarding, allowing users to get value as quickly as possible.
 Retaining those customers rather than losing them to churn.

 Then comes the important part of pricing.
 It has to be apparent that the user is on a freemium package, with a very obvious paywall.
 None of those 'free trial for 30 days then you have to cancel or we start taking cash' tricks!

 It also entails making the product easily shareable, with incentives for recommending others to make the most of the viral factor.

 "Being product-led means that the thing that you're ultimately selling, the thing that is solving somebody's problem, the thing that you're differentiating on is the thing you produce.
 It isn't an afterthought, or a channel, it is the thing that is out there solving peoples problems."